Mombasa Air Safari: History

-To inject capital and provide growth the MAS group of companies was sold in 1982 to CMC Aviation, owned by Cooper Motor Corporation, a publicly-traded company, based in Nairobi.
+To inject capital and provide growth, the MAS group of companies was sold in 1982 to CMC Aviation, owned by Cooper Motor Corporation, a publicly traded company, based in Nairobi.
 The MAS identity was changed to Cooper Skybird.
 In 1986 there was a further change of ownership to another publicly traded group, and the airline was named Prestige Air, and all its operations were transferred to Nairobi.
-The company eventually was wound down and ceased flight operations.
+The company eventually wound down and ceased flight operations.